 At the beginning of the year, each child is given an overview of the spelling tests for their year group.
 Each week, the spelling rules will be taught to the children and they will be given a chance to apply them throughout the week in their learning.
 They will then be tested on them.

-The words and spelling rules and patterns in the lists have been taken directly from the National Curriculum.
-It is really important that children learn their spellings and apply them in their writing.
+The words, spelling rules and patterns in the lists have been taken directly from the National Curriculum.
+It is really important that children learn their spellings, spelling patterns and are able to apply them in their writing.
+Each year, we continue to revisit and build on spelling skills that have been previously taught.

 |Year 1 spellings|